gelic-idealab/molecular-dynamics/Instructions-Student.md

 1. Open Firefox Reality via Viveport
 1. Log into provided Komodo account
 2. Go to session and enter it
-3. Learn to use Komodo
+3. Learn to use Komodo in VR
+5. Exit the session
+4. Learn to use Komodo in Spectator-only Mode

 ## Open Zoom and ensure mic settings are correct